• Skip to primary navigation

 tomato salsa with green peppers and onions in blue bowl with tortilla chips

-The Best Fresh Garden Salsa
+The Best Fresh Salsa with Roma Tomatoes

 Don’t have a garden?
 That’s ok.
 Pick up the ingredients at the farmers market on your next visit and then rush home to make this homemade salsa!